 Located in the county of East Sussex in England, the town of Arundel has a number of attractions that make it a great place to visit.

-The medieval castle (which is England’s second-largest) is inhabited by the Howard family and dates back to the days of the Norman Conquest of 1066.
+The Howard family inhabits the medieval castle, which is England’s second-largest and dates back to the days of the Norman Conquest of 1066.
 The beautiful gardens shouldn’t be missed – nor the Gothic Church which is located on the grounds.

 Take a walk along Arundel’s main street and pop into some of the many cafes, tea rooms, antique shops, art galleries and restaurants along the way.
 At the top of the street, you will find another place of note – Arundel Cathedral, which was built in the late 19th century.